 Some studies have explored the memorability of banner ads.
-Whether animated ads capture attention in a strict sense, they may imprint some features strongly enough to achieve subsequent recognition.
+Whether or not animated ads capture attention in a strict sense, they may imprint some features strongly enough to achieve subsequent recognition.
 Bayles [2002] addressed this issue by posting static and animated versions of two novel banners on a modified Library of Congress Web page.
-After four information-gathering tasks, participants were presented with an unanticipated recall test in which they were asked to draw the layout and contents of the page from memory.
+After four information-gathering tasks, participants were presented with a surprise recall test: to draw the layout and contents of the page from memory.
 They were also given a page of twelve ads and asked to select the ones they had seen.
 No correlation was found between animation and recall, and more than half the participants did not remember the presence of the banners at all.
 Animation also did not affect recognition.
 One detail in the design of the experiment is that the ten distractor banners in the recognition task included several that were very similar to the two banners shown in the information-gathering task.
 It is not clear whether people failed to recognize the banners altogether or just specific design details.
 Furthermore, only two banners were used in the experiment.
 Without a larger pool of banner designs, Bayles's results cannot be easily generalized.

 Pagendarm and Schaumburg [2001] suggest that banners are more memorable to casual browsers than goal-driven searchers.
 A group of "aimless browsing" participants explored a 55-page Web site "according to their own interest," and a group of "goal-directed" participants navigated the site to answer a list of questions.
 Both groups were exposed to 16 animated ads.
 Aimless browsers recalled motifs and products in 3 to 17 times as many ads as did goal-directed searchers, but the performance was still very low, with details recalled from an average of just one or two ads.
-Participants also rated their confidence recognizing the banner ads when presented with them again.
-Confidence was higher for aimless browsers.
-However, the test did not include any banners that the participants had not seen, and thus confounded confidence with recognition.
+Participants also rated their confidence recognizing the banner ads when presented with them again; confidence was higher for aimless browsers.
+A more direct recognition test including distinct banners that participants had not seen was not administered.

-The two previous studies examined banner recognition as a secondary task immediately following a primary browsing task but, because of details in the experimental designs, in both cases it is difficult to conclude whether people retained knowledge of the ads that appeared during the primary task.
+The two previous studies examined banner recognition in a secondary task immediately following a primary browsing task but, because of details in the experimental designs, in both cases it is difficult to conclude whether people retained knowledge of the ads that appeared during the primary task.